thenickdude/fifo-split/Readme.md

 # fifo-split

+**n.b. this package does not have any tests yet**, I wouldn't suggest that anybody use it in anger until I've added some tests.

 This tool allows you to split up a stream into multiple FIFO chunk streams, according to a specified chunk size, without using any additional storage space.